maidsafe/rfcs/proposed/0000-Unified-structured-data.md

 ##Validation

 - To confirm name (storage location on network) we SHA512(tag_type + identifier).
-As these are mcuh smaller than the hash it prevents flooding of a network location.
+As these are much smaller than the hash it prevents flooding of a network location.
 - To validate data we confirm signature using hash of (tag_type + version) as nonce.
-Initial `Put` does not require this signature, but does require the owner be set.
+Initial `Put` does not require this signature, but does require the owner contain a value.
 - If previous owners is set then the signature is confirmed using those keys (allows owenr change/transfer etc.).
-In this case the previou owners is only required on first update and may be remove in next version if the owners are not changed again.
+In this case the previous owners is only required on first update and may be remove in next version if the owners are not changed again.
 - To confirm sender of any `Put` (store or overwrite) then we check the signature of sender using same mechanism.
 For multiple senders we confirm at least 50% of owners have signed the request for `Put`